The Supply Chain Problem Insurance Cannot Solve (And Whether Parametric Can)

 Currently, downstream insurance coverage for semiconductor supply chain disruption is zero.
 The question is not "parametric vs. a better indemnity product", it's "parametric vs. nothing".

-$100 million in parametric payout on a $250 million loss is 40% coverage with 60% basis risk.
-That isn’t good.
+Take a hypothetical: a $100 million parametric payout on a $250 million loss.
+That’s 40% coverage with 60% basis risk.
+On an absolute basis, the product has problems.
 But $100 million is $100 million more than the downstream companies received from their insurance programs.
-On an absolute basis, the product has problems.
 Against the actual alternative, it has value.

 That baseline alone doesn’t justify the product.
 Three additional conditions identify where parametric is the right tool: